 Help Scout: A step up from a shared inbox

 Switching your customer service team to a new system isn’t a step to take lightly.
-It takes some investment and it if not handled carefully it can be disruptive to your team and your customers.
+It takes some investment, and — if not handled carefully — it can be disruptive to your team and your customers.

 While some help desk tools interrupt your conversations with ticket numbers and login portals, Help Scout is invisible to your customers.
-All they get sent is a helpful response to their question.
-Meanwhile, your team get all the benefits of Help Scout’s conversation handling, documentation and customer management tools.
+All they get is a helpful response to their questions.

 Be responsive on multiple support channels

-If you decide to offer customer service through chat or phone, Help Scout integrations allow you to funnel those conversations into one location.
+If you decide to offer customer service through the phone, for example, Help Scout integrations allow you to funnel those conversations into one location.
 Your team can prioritize and work more efficiently with all your customer knowledge in one location.

-When your customer service team pick up a customer conversation, they have immediate access to that customer’s full profile.
-What they’ve asked you before, their account history, quick links to other internal systems.
+When your customer service team picks up a customer conversation, they have immediate access to that customer’s full profile: what they’ve asked you before, their account histories, and quick links to other internal systems.